robjustice/soshdboot/README.md

 - The path names for the SOS.INTERP and SOS.DRIVER have been updated with the .PROFILE name for the problock driver.
 Also a second set of names is included to allow booting of the second drive.
 - The default prefix is updated as required, depending on the unit that is selected for booting.
 - The SOS inbuilt copy protection is removed.
 This speeds things up a little, and there is not much point having this if we are not booting of floppy.
-- The number of drives is hard coded to two.
+- The number of problock drives is hard coded to two.
 So the settings of drives via SCP is ignored.

 ## Disk3 driver
 The original internal floppy driver modified to look like a standard sos driver.
 Set to use all four drives.
+Does not look to the setting in SCP.

 This is included in the SOS.DRIVER files on the hd po images.